emenay/fantasy/README.md

-# fantasy
+# Fantasy
-creates weekly summaries to send out for fantasy football league
+Creates weekly summaries to send out for fantasy football league

+Includes the following stats:
+- Highest scoring player
+- Highest scoring team
+- Lowest scoring team
+- Player with the largest difference between projected and actual points
+- Most points left on the bench